 Accidents can happen, and you may find that your dog got into their medication and consumed a high volume.

 The first thing to do is to stay calm and not panic.
-Since Trazodone has a wide range of milligrams that can be safely consumed, your dog may not be in serious danger.
+Since Trazodone has a wide range of milligrams that can be safely consumed, so your dog may not be in serious danger.

 I’m Still On The Fence About Giving My Dog Trazodone